mscarey/AuthoritySpoke/docs/guides/template_strings.rst

     >>> from authorityspoke import Comparison
     >>> drug_comparison = Comparison(
-    ...     predicate="the weight of marijuana that $defendant possessed was", ...     sign=">=",
+    ...     content="the weight of marijuana that $defendant possessed was", ...     sign=">=",
     ...     expression="0.5 kilograms")
     >>> str(drug_comparison)